jjbergman/iliaslatina/IL-translation.md

 37 If I have been an acceptable servant, keep me safe as my protector.

-38 If otherwise, if I am paying the penalty for some harsh crime, of which I am ignorant, why does your hand refrain from further punishment?
+38 If otherwise, if I am paying the penalty for some harsh crime, of which I am ignorant, why does your hand hold back further punishment?

 40 Draw your sacred bow and take aim.